-The company will be undertaking a minor capex for the part conversion of its molasses-based distillery to dual feed distillery which will enhance the company's ability to mitigate risk associated with commodity inflation.
+As on September 30, 2024 the capital structure remained comfortable marked by a TNW of ₹ 983 crore with the total debt position at ₹ 561 crore.
+The company undertook capex for the part conversion of its molasses-based distillery to dual feed distillery to be commercialised by Q3FY25 which will enhance the company's ability to mitigate risk associated with commodity inflation.
 The project cost is estimated to be around ₹60 crore financed through a mix of fresh term loan of ₹42 crore where the company is eligible for the 50% interest subvention scheme of government and internal accruals.
 This apart, there are no major capital expenditures that DBOL has envisaged in the medium term and hence leverage, and coverage indicators are expected to improve going forward and remain comfortable.